 The competition is open to any school or homeschool association in the state of Tennessee.
-Schools may have two teams if space is available.
+Schools may have three teams if space is available.
 A maximum of two homeschool teams per county will be selected.
-Second teams will be selected according to the earliest registration dates (first come, first served).
+Second teams will be selected at random until all spaces are filled.

 The Tennessee Science Bowl operates according to the rules published by the Department of Energy’s National Science Bowl.
-A pdf of these rules is available here: 2017 Science Bowl Rules (PDF)
+A pdf of these rules is available here: Science Bowl Rules (.pdf, 317kb)

-Only adults will be allowed to observe teams in competition rooms.
-Non-competing students or children will not be allowed in competition rooms at any time.
-The first-place team will receive an all-expenses paid trip to Washington, D.C., to represent Tennessee at the National Science Bowl (NSB) on April 27 – May 1.
+The first-place team will receive an all-expenses paid trip to Washington, D.C., to represent Tennessee at the National Science Bowl (NSB) April 27 – May 1, 2023.